nrc/error-docs/README.md

 # nrc's error docs

-NOTE: I have recently this project.
+NOTE: I have recently resurrected this project and I'm working through it to polish and update it.
 A lot of it is a bit out of date, needs significant editing, or I've changed my mind on (especially the second half).
 Please don't pay too much attention for now.

 Read the [rendered book](https://nrc.github.io/error-docs).